bizz84/AcceptanceMark/README.md

 Xcode 8 is required as `amtool` is written in Swift 3 and generates Swift 3 test code.
 At the time of writing, support for generation of Swift 2.x test code is not planned.

 `amtool` will likely be distributed with the Swift Package Manager.

-### amtool

-`amtool` uses [CocoaMarkdown](https://github.com/indragiek/CocoaMarkdown) as a Markdown parser, which has the following dependencies:

-* cmark
-* ono

-In order to compile these, `cmake` is required and can be installed with `brew`.
-See [this Stackoverflow post](http://stackoverflow.com/questions/24652996/homebrew-not-working-on-osx) if you are experiencing problems with Brew on macOS.

 ## LICENSE